About Pastor Mark

 2. Writing

-Writing is a practical way is another opportunity to lead.
-I have often found that if I can write out something, it typically lends itself to me understanding a subject better than just talking.
+Writing is a practical way and another opportunity to lead.
+I have often found that writing out something typically lends itself to my understanding of a subject better than just talking.

 3. Leadership

 It may sound redundant, but Practical Leadership has to make its way into the actual leadership of the church.
 We cannot only talk about discipleship, evangelism, or church growth.
 We must step up and do it.
-Sometimes it becomes a challenge because of the problems with trying to accomplish that task.
-I hope that through this website and the articles, this can be a resource for accomplishing those tasks.
+Sometimes, it becomes a challenge because of the problems of trying to accomplish that task.
+I hope that through this website and the articles, this can be a resource for achieving those tasks.

 Some Great Places Along the Way